yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 Well, the rules are configured.
 What's next?
 We can either:

 - Pass them for validation right away.
-- Tune parsing of rules (skippable properties, using cache).
+- Tune the parsing of rules (skippable properties, using cache).
 - Use them for something else (e.g. for exporting their options).

 Let's use a blog post again for demonstration, but a slightly shortened version: